Avalander/blog-posts/union-types.md

 ])
 ```

 If the user is not properly authenticated, we'll return an `InvalidCredentials` error.
-If the pony doesn't exist in the database, we'll return a `NotFound`, and we'll group all unexpected errors in `Other`.
+If the pony doesn't exist in the database, we'll return a `NotFound`.
+We'll group all unexpected errors in `Other`.

 Let's look at the first step.
 Let's assume that we have a function called `authorise` that checks a user token and returns `true` if it's valid and `false` otherwise, and that we have some middleware that reads the user token from a header or a cookie and stores it in `req.bearer`.
 We will wrap the call to `authorise` in a promise because we have some asynchronous operations and we want to handle all errors through the rejection branch of the promise.